OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

  * ### **Phase 6 - Construction Administration**

    * Site visits
-	   * Assuming 1 every 2 weeks (additional will be billed at hourly rates outside the NTE fee)
+	   * Assuming 1 every 4 weeks (additional site visits, if necessary, will be billed at hourly rates outside the base fee proposed here)
     * Review/Respond to the following GC inquiries
 	    * RFIs (request for information)
 	    * Shop drawings and submittals
-	    * Material/Product substitutions
+	    * Material/Product substitutions proposed by the GC
 	    * Change orders
     * Develop punch list, if necessary